Skip to Main Content

 What is a boat loan and how does it work?

 Boat loans can be unsecured or secured.
-While each type of loan can be used to buy a boat, their mechanics are a little different.
+While each type of loan can be used to buy a boat, the details are a little different.

 • Unsecured boat loans: Unsecured loans like personal loans can be more expensive than secured loans because they typically have higher APRs.
 But they can be a better choice if you don’t want to deal with an appraisal or down payment.
 The interest rate you qualify for is based primarily on your credit profile — if you have good to excellent credit, you may qualify for a low APR, especially if you have a low DTI and a strong income.
 Unsecured personal loans are available from online lenders, banks, and credit unions.